 - Expect a structured hour for each session.
 The goal of your therapeutic work will not be to have you vent for an hour.
-You and your therapist will build sessions based upon exploring the impact of OCD on your life and then collaborate to identify behavioral changes to help you manage OCD in a new way.
+You and your therapist will build sessions based upon exploring the impact of OCD on your life.
+Together you will collaborate to identify behavioral changes to help you manage OCD in a new way.
 Exposure Response Prevention (ERP) is the proven treatment for OCD.
-In the simplest of terms ERP is about learning to face your fears and no longer relying on your compulsions to relieve your anxiety.
+In the simplest of terms ERP is about learning to face your fears .
+You will learn to let go of reliance on your compulsions to relieve your anxiety.
 Therapy sessions will focus on designing and implementing ERP experiences that are appropriate for you and where you are in your treatment process.

-- Expect that your therapist will NOT be shocked by the content of your thoughts.
+- The content of your thoughts will NOT be shocking to your therapist.
 All thoughts are normal.
-As human beings we are capable of thinking anything and our brains can venture into even the most “taboo” of topics.
-In OCD treatment we do not identify the problem as the content of the thought, but rather how your reaction to this thought is keeping you stuck and negatively effecting your life
+As human beings we are capable of thinking anything.
+Our brains can venture into even the most “taboo” of topics.
+In OCD treatment we do not identify the problem as the content of the thought.
+We focus on how your reaction to this thought is keeping you stuck and negatively effecting your life

 - For instance, say you are having dinner, look down at your knife and think “ I could stab someone with this.”
-You are not the only person to ever have this thought but the more you fear the thought and try to stop the thought, the more it will remain in the forefront of your mind.
+You are not the only person to ever have this thought.
+The more you fear this thought and try to stop the it, the more it will remain in the forefront of your mind.
 Having a thought is not the same as having intention.
 Having a thought does not mean you want to or are going to act on the thought.
 Thoughts are not facts and therapy is here to help you learn that you do not need to run from them.

-- Expect to make some adjustments to your definition of being “fixed”.
+- You will be making some adjustments to your definition of being “fixed”.
 Just as you have been unable to stop or control the thoughts that come into your mind, your therapist cannot do this either.
 However, your therapist can help you to learn to interact with these thoughts in a new way that allows you to stop being guided by fear and to choose to engage in living a life you value.